Utkar5hM/utkar5hm.github.io/_posts/other/2024-07-20-nic-on-fpga.md

 tags: [guide, linux, fpga, verilog, veriloghdl, namespaces, veth, microblaze, c, AXI] # TAG names should always be lowercase
 ---

 Hey there folks, I'm writing here after a long aff time.
-Well, In this blog, I will be discussing about how we implemented our smart NIC  on a FPGA.
+Well, In this lore, I will be discussing about how we implemented our smart NIC  on a FPGA.
 This was my final year major project that I did with my GYAT bros.
 The idea for the project popped into our face like acne due to our exposure to xdp/ebpf without a sunscreen, we wanted to do some hardware offloading kind of a thing for the same but due to unforeseen situations, things did take a turn.

 The project aimed to do several things initially: